Azerbaijan unveils new details on evacuation efforts from Iran (PHOTO)

-Smaller groups also included 6 citizens each from Slovakia, Belgium, Romania, and the United Arab Emirates (UAE); 5 each from Serbia, the Czech Republic, Sweden, Afghanistan, Australia, Austria, and Greece; 4 each from Jordan, the Philippines, Turkiye, Ukraine, Sri Lanka, Kuwait, Finland, and the Netherlands; 3 each from Qatar, Croatia, Denmark, and Norway; and 2 each from Nepal, Lebanon, Yemen, Kyrgyzstan, Cyprus, and Slovenia.
+Additionally, the evacuees include 5 citizens each from Serbia, the Czech Republic, Afghanistan, Australia, Austria, and Greece; 4 each from Jordan, the Philippines, Türkiye, Ukraine, Sri Lanka, Kuwait, Finland, and the Netherlands; 3 each from Qatar, Croatia, Denmark, and Norway; and 2 each from Nepal, Lebanon, Yemen, Kyrgyzstan, Cyprus, and Slovenia.

-Additionally, one person each from Tunisia, South Africa, the Maldives, Myanmar, Cuba, the Vatican, Argentina, Bosnia and Herzegovina, Latvia, Egypt, Belize, and Dominica was evacuated.
+One citizen each from Tunisia, South Africa, the Maldives, Myanmar, Cuba, the Vatican, Argentina, Bosnia and Herzegovina, Latvia, Egypt, Belize, and the Dominican Republic were also evacuated from Iran to Azerbaijan.

 On the first day of the air strikes against Iran, Iran’s Supreme Leader Ayatollah Seyyed Ali Khamenei and several high-ranking military officials were killed.
 On March 8, Iran’s Assembly of Experts elected Seyyed Mojtaba Khamenei as Iran’s third Supreme Leader by majority vote.